botworld-wiki/beatburger.github.io/pages/botpack.md

 ![Image](</assets/img/gadgets/invisibility.png>)

+Altough preventing enemies from detecting and following you, it won't make you intangible, meaning you can still trigger traps and that bumping into enemies would still start a fight

+- **Level 1:** 5 sec duration, 1 use

 ### Shockwave Generator

 ![Image](</assets/img/gadgets/shockwave.png>)

+- **Level 1:** 5 uses

 ### Mine

 ![Image](</assets/img/gadgets/mines.png>)

+Each Mine deals around 1/5th to 1/6th of a [Boss](</bosses>)' health bar worth of damage, value that is doubled against regular Bandits and Wild bots.
+Mines can be stacked on top of each other in order to deal multiple simultaneous hits.
+Damaging regular units with 3 mines will defeat them, while damaging a [Boss](</bosses>) with 5 mines will bring it's health bar down to around 5\~10% (Credits to @Noob)

 - **Level 1:** 3 uses
 - **Level 2:** 5 uses

 ### Ability Jammer

 ![Image](</assets/img/gadgets/jammer.png>)

+- **Level 1:** 2 uses
 </div>